disorderedmaterials/dissolve/web/docs/userguide/modules/export/exportcoordinates/_index.md

 ---
-title: ExportCoordinates (Module)
+title: ExportConfiguration (Module)
-linkTitle: ExportCoordinates
+linkTitle: ExportConfiguration
 description: Export configuration coordinates
 ---

 ## Overview

-The `ExportCoordinates` module writes the coordinate data from a target configuration to a named file, overwriting any existing file (unless the filename is suffixed with the current iteration number with the `TagWithIteration` option).
+The `ExportConfiguration` module writes the target configuration to a named file, overwriting any existing file (unless the filename is suffixed with the current iteration number with the `TagWithIteration` option).

 ## Options